Henry L. "Hank" Lacayo Institute Internship Program

 How to Apply

-Please complete the online application using the link listed below by Monday, June 9, 2014.
-Please be prepared to upload a word or PDF document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.
+Applications for Fall 2014 are currently closed.
+Recruitment for Spring 2015 will being in November 2014.
+In the meantime, prepare a word or PDF document including a brief description of the organization/company and its mission; intern qualifications and skills requested; internship role and responsibilities.

 For more information, please contact: